nus-cs2103-AY2324S2/tp/docs/UserGuide.md

     This command does nothing but it will be executed successfully.

-Possible outputs:
-- `Message: Skill(s) have been deleted`

-    The skills will be deleted.

-    The edited contact will be displayed on the detailed view panel.
-- `Message: ERROR: “John Doe” does not have the skill(s): “C++”, “Leadership”.`
-- `Message: ERROR: Cannot find contact with name “Jane Doe”.`
-- `Message: ERROR: Cannot find contact with index “#10”.`

 ### Search contacts with a keyword: `find`
 Searches contacts that include a matching keyword, in their name, skills or groups.
 More relevant fields can be supported in the future.